MartinHuangR/Automatic-Threshold-Selection/README.md

 ## Data Availability

-We provide the plasma proteomics dataset as "Proteomics.csv", and was sourced from Rumer et al. (2022).
+We provide the plasma proteomics dataset as "Proteomics.csv" in the folder "Data", and was sourced from Rumer et al. (2022).
 The riboflavin dataset can be accessed through the R-package `hdi` and `data(riboflavin)`.
 The artificial data generation process can be located in "Functions.R"